 We performed a comparison between Alteryx and Denodo based on real PeerSpot user reviews.

-Find out what your peers are saying about Alteryx, RapidMiner, SAP and others in Predictive Analytics."The support is very good."
+Find out what your peers are saying about Alteryx, SAP, RapidMiner and others in Predictive Analytics."The most valuable feature of Alteryx is the intelligence suite."

 "It is a go-to tool for data virtualization.
 The virtualization and data catalog are the features of why we chose Denodo."